Tribit Stormbox Micro Review

 The Stormbox Micro is a surprisingly good wireless speaker from Tribit.
-Its rugged design suits outdoor use, and the tear-resistant strap mean it can be used in a number of ways (including strapped to a bicycle handlebar).
+Its rugged design suits outdoor use, and the tear-resistant strap mean it can be used in a number of ways.
 The audio quality is much better than expected, making this a budget star.

 - Clear and detailed performance

 - Affordable price

 - 8-hour battery

 The Tribit Stormbox Micro is a portable wireless speaker with a rugged design that costs only £39.99.